finom/use-change/README.md

 }
 ```

-If applicaiton store is implemented by the interface, then:
+If application store is implemented by the interface, then:

 - `RootStore['me']`, `RootStore['shop']`, `RootStore['shop']['cart']` should not be changed since they're "branches of the tree".
 These properties are the **store** that can be returned by store selectors.
 - But `RootStore['me']['isAuthenticated']`, `RootStore['me']['name']`, `RootStore['shop']['cart']['items']`, `RootStore['shop']['deliveryAddress']`  can, since they're "leaves of the tree" that can be listened by components.
 These properties are the **state**.

-This means that any listenable property needs to be overriden by a new value, but never mutated.
+This means that any listenable property needs to be overridden by a new value, but never mutated.

 ```js
 const [cartItems, setCartItems] = useChange(